The Best Non-Toxic Celebrity Fragrances

 Henry Rose took a different approach: every ingredient is named, vetted, and listed.
 It was the first fine fragrance line to be EWG Verified and Cradle to Cradle certified.
 It bans more than 2,000 ingredients and remains the only celebrity perfume line to publicly meet those criteria.

-Selena Gomez’s Rare Beauty Eau de Parfum, which launched over the summer, is rich and gourmand, with notes of caramel, pink pepper, ginger, pistachio, cocoa bean, and musk.
+Selena Gomez’s Rare Beauty Eau de Parfum, which launched last summer, is rich and gourmand, with notes of caramel, pink pepper, ginger, pistachio, cocoa bean, and musk.
 Gomez said she wanted something “nostalgic, familiar, and comforting.”
 Jérôme Epinette, who collaborated with Gomez on the fragrance, says it’s a scent that feels personal, “but could work for anyone, anytime.”
 The bottle was developed with certified hand therapists for easier grip and use, reflecting Rare Beauty’s inclusive design principles.
 But the fragrance does not disclose ingredients or claim to be phthalate-free, and no third-party safety certifications are listed.

 Billie Eilish’s Your Turn and Your Turn II continue her aesthetic of sculptural bottles and moody blends.
 With notes of cardamom, peach skin, sandalwood, and tonka bean, the fragrances received praise from TikTok reviewers as “grown and sexy” and “surprisingly sophisticated.”
 The label is vegan and cruelty-free, but it also avoids ingredient transparency and is not certified phthalate-free.